 Samantha Owens is the Program and Outreach Coordinator.
 Samantha holds a BA in International Studies and Religious Studies from Northwestern University and an MA in Human Rights from University College London, where her studies focused on the economic, social and cultural rights of ethnic and religious minorities.
 In her professional life, Samantha has held positions in development, communications, and community engagement for NGOs in both London and Chicago.
 Her primary professional interests lie in using effective storytelling and building partnerships to elicit social change.

-Giovanna Giuriolo is an intern for ART WORKS Projects.
-She is a recent graduate of Loyola University Chicago majoring in International Studies and History, with a minor in Black World Studies.
+Giovanna Giuriolo joined ART WORKS Projects as an intern in January 2016.
+She is a recent graduate of Loyola University Chicago, where she majored in International Studies and History, and minored in Black World Studies.
 Giovanna was born in Brazil and grew up in Italy.
-She spent her junior year of high school in Seattle, WA as an exchange student, and she studied in Rome for her freshmen year of college where she volunteered for a refugee center.
+She spent her junior year of high school as an exchange student in Seattle and she studied in Rome for her freshmen year of college, where she also volunteered for a refugee center.
 This experience helped her develop an interest in human rights, in particular slavery, sex trafficking, and other forms of forced labor.
-In the future, Giovanna plans to attend graduate school for international affairs and political science in Europe.
+Giovanna continues to intern with ART WORKS Projects while planning for her next step, attending graduate school in international affairs and political science in Europe.

 Greg Doench is an architect and exhibition designer who has worked internationally on a range of cultural, commercial, and institutional buildings.
 As a co-founder of LARC Inc., the national architectural practice out of which ART WORKS Projects evolved, Doench brings years of international project experience as well as a background in large buildings and small scale furniture and fabrication.
 Doench’s experience in designing cultural centers also allows him to understand and account for the technical challenges and opportunities of the large international tours undertaken in each of ART WORKS Projects’ installations.